cclp94/gpaCalculator/README.md

 # gpaCalculator
-A GPA Calculator using PHP, project for school
+A GPA Calculator using PHP, school project